noahgibbs/codefolio_middleman/source/posts/2012-04-15-Developers-Are-You-Sure-That-Payment-Page-is-Secure.html.md

 ### Security

 First, are they using HTTPS?
-Look for the green lock, green bar or <a href="http://faq.ssl.com/article.aspx?id=10068">equivalent for your browser</a>.
+Look for the green lock, green bar or equivalent for your browser.

 Short version:  no lock, no buy.
 You can skip to the next section if the lock is green.